 You may say, "Come on, get over it.
 It's a movie!"

 Let me tell you that if this was only happening in a movie, it would be a relief to some extent.
-The sad, painful reality is: circa 200,000 babies are being butchered in the UK every year mostly for the same reason portrayed in this movie: Inconvenience.
+The sad, painful reality is: circa 200,000 babies are being killed in the UK every year mostly for the same reason portrayed in this movie: Inconvenience.

 Thinking that it gives us reason to rejoice in the fact that nowadays in our country, nobody would use "a dirty knife and a folding table” to perform a procedure in which an innocent human being dies, is as nonsensical and disgusting as the fact that Germany's Nazis rejoiced they had finally found a method to 'safely and effectively' kill more Jews at once with the least inconvenience to themselves by sending them into the gas chambers (instead of shooting them individually and having to upset and traumatise the SS officers who had to perform this ugly task).

-Yes, do not be alarmed that I'm making this comparison: I am German and fully aware of my country's (and my people's) nightmarish history, and I am not afraid to "mention the war" if it helps to point out that the same kind of injustice is taking place today in this, my new home country (and sadly, in my country of origin as well!).
+Yes, do not be alarmed that I'm making this comparison: I am German and fully aware of my country's (and my people's) nightmarish history, and I am not afraid to "mention the war" if it helps to point out that the same kind of injustice is taking place today in this, my new home country (and sadly, in my country of origin as well).
 How can we, as a human race, repeat history and think abortion is acceptable so long as it isn't visible to the public, and as long as the mother recovers "ok"?
 Have we learned absolutely nothing?
 (The fact that doctors and nurses are not ensuring that mothers are fully informed about the risks abortion poses to their physical and mental health is a discussion for another occasion.)

 If we think that our blindness and ignorance exempts us from responsibility, then we are making a huge mistake.
 We are responsible for what happens in our country.
 Even more so because we have the privilege to live in a nation where free speech is every human being's guaranteed right.
-This means that we need to make use of this right in the best interest of our fellow humans and collective society, especially when it is in defence of someone who is not able to exercise their own right to freedom of speech yet (or any more!).
-We need to refuse to partake in the "dance of death" and speak up for the pre-born.
+This means that we need to make use of this right in the best interest of our fellow humans and collective society, especially when it is in defence of someone who is not able to exercise their own right to freedom of speech yet (or any more).
+We need to refuse to partake in the "dance of death" and speak up for the unborn.

 As a Western civilisation, we are so proud to have access to the facts modern science presents us with to evaluate any given situation.
 This enables us to know the following with certainty: